About Us — About Maple Oatmeal Wooden Blocks

 All wooden blocks are NOT the same.
 Rubberwood and other Asian hardwoods used in toys and furniture are not naturally mold and insect resistant, so those softer "hardwoods" are routinely treated with chemicals after harvesting to prevent mold and insect damage.
 The most common family of chemicals used to treat rubberwood and other southeast asian hardwoods is recognized by the European Union to be carcinogenic.
 Although the final products look good on the shelf, we don’t believe this wood is appropriate for children.

 We also do NOT recommend foam blocks, cardboard blocks, or plastic unit blocks.
-In addition to any health concerns, their light weight makes them easy to knock down accidently.
+In addition to any health concerns, their light weight makes them easy to knock down accidentally.
 You don't want your child's block play to be frustrating.

 Featured Standard Unit Blocks: Maple Oatmeal Wooden Blocks